 While the Mr. Toad segment is worth watching just for its weirdness, the true appeal here is Disney’s remarkable adaptation of The Legend of Sleepy Hollow.
 It’s got all the laughs and cartoony atmosphere you’d expect from classic Disney, but it’s also genuinely creepy.
 This is one that scared a lot of kids, but not in a harmful way.
-We had fun being scared by it and that helps kids to realize how harmless horror or any scary entertainment really is.
+We had fun being scared by it and that helps kids realize how harmless horror or any scary entertainment actually is.

 Helmed by Nightmare Before Christmas director Henry Sellick, based on the book by Neil Gaiman, Coraline was kind of destined to be a win.
-It has a great sense of style, a great story, and while it’s an animated feature aimed at children it deals with some deeply adult themes.
+It has a great sense of style, a great story, and while it’s an animated feature aimed at children, it deals with some deeply adult themes.
 There’s a lot to recommend about this one.

 ParaNorman feels aimed at an older audience in a way that is still fun and exciting and full of action-adventure.
 The fact that it’s animated is really the only thing stopping it from being a ghostly, zombified version of The Goonies.
-It feels like a spiritual successor to films like Night of the Creeps and The Monster Squad.
+It feels like a spiritual successor to picture like Night of the Creeps and The Monster Squad.
 And that, of course, is why I love it.

 It’s the Great Pumpkin, Charlie Brown